TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/SystemExtensions.rst

 Some of these extensions provide documentation, too.
 These are listed here.

-EXT:core, EXT:backend and other low level system extensions do not have their own documentation; the functionality is documented in :ref:`TYPO3 Explained <t3coreapi:start>`.
+EXT:core, EXT:backend and other system extensions do not have their own documentation; the functionality is documented in :ref:`TYPO3 Explained <t3coreapi:start>`.
 For Extbase and Fluid, please see :ref:`Developing TYPO3 Extensions with Extbase and Fluid <t3extbasebook:start>`.